Ultimate-Huskies/bbpress-digest/readme.txt

 Donate link: http://blog.milandinic.com/donate/
 Tags: bbPress, digest, notification, notifications Requires at least: 3.1
-Tested up to: 3.3.1
+Tested up to: 3.4.1
 Stable tag: 1.0

-Send daily digest with forum's active topics.
+Send digests with forum's active topics.

 == Description ==

 [Plugin homepage](http://blog.milandinic.com/wordpress/plugins/bbpress-digest/) | [Plugin author](http://blog.milandinic.com/) | [Donate](http://blog.milandinic.com/donate/)

-This plugin enables sending of a daily digest with a list of topics active on a bbPress-powered forum in the last 24 hours.
+This plugin enables sending of a digests with a list of topics active on a bbPress-powered forum in the last 24 hours or 7 days.

-Users are able to choose on their profile edit pages (both built-in and from bbPress) whether or not they want to receive digest, at what time of the day, and should digest include topics from all forums or only selected ones.
+Users are able to choose on their profile edit pages (both built-in and from bbPress) whether or not they want to receive digest, at what time of the day, at which day of the week (if they receive weekly digest), and should digest include topics from all forums or only selected ones.

 It requires that cron runs regularly at least once an hour.